A sex addict sets out to visit every massage parlor in China

 “No. I want you to leave.”

-I pull my pants on and go into the hallway, where I give her the 400 yuan from my wallet.
+I pull my pants on and go into the hallway, where I hand her the money.
 She’s still pointing the knife at me.

 “Would you please put the knife down and leave?”

 “Why, you scared?”
 She throws it at me.
-I manage to step out of the way and it lands on the floor.
+I step out of the way and it lands on the floor.

 “Get the fuck out before I call the police!”